My.EOU Portal Current Students Faculty/Staff

-An IRS Verification of Nonfiling Letter will provide proof from the IRS that there is no record of a filed tax form (1040, 1040A, or 1040EZ) for the year you have requested.
+An IRS Verification of Nonfiling Letter (VNF) will provide proof from the IRS that there is no record of a filed tax form (1040, 1040A, or 1040EZ) for the year you have requested.
 A VNF does not provide proof that you were not required to file, only that you did not file.
 For any academic year in which your FAFSA is selected for verification and you reported “Will not file,” you will need to request a VNF for the prior-prior year (eg. for 2019-2020, request a VNF for 2017).

-Non Tax filers can request and IRS Verification of nonfiling, free of charge from the IRS in one of two ways:
+Non Tax filers can request an IRS Verification of nonfiling, free of charge from the IRS in one of three ways:

 Available at the Internal Revenue Service Website.